SachaG/meteor-buildpack-horse/README.md

  - `BUILDPACK_VERBOSE`: Set `BUILDPACK_VERBOSE=1` to enable verbose bash debugging during slug compilation.
 Only takes effect after the environment variables have been loaded.
  - `BUILDPACK_CLEAR_CACHE`: This buildpack stores the meteor installation in the [CACHE_DIR](https://devcenter.heroku.com/articles/buildpack-api#caching) to speed up subsequent builds.
 Set `BUILDPACK_CLEAR_CACHE=1` to clear this cache on startup.
  - `BUILD_OPTIONS`: Set to any additional options you'd like to add to the invocation of `meteor build`, for example `--debug` or `--allow-incompatible-update`.
+ - `METEOR_SETTINGS`: if you'd like to use a `settings.json` file, you can add its contents as a Heroku environment variable with `heroku config:add METEOR_SETTINGS="$(cat settings.json)"`.
+Note that you'll have to repeat the command everytime `settings.json` changes.

 ## Extras